 This includes any contribution made by the employer towards any recognised employee’s welfare fund such as provident fund, gratuity fund or superannuation fund.

-Leave encashment provided by the employer can also be deducted u/s 43B of the Income Tax Act.
+Leave encashment provided by the employer can also be deducted under section 43B of the Income Tax Act.

 Only the sum payable to Indian Railways for transport is deductible.